 - Many potential clients just aren’t a good fit, for one reason or another.

-- Maybe you’re overbooked when they come knocking.
+- Maybe you’re overbooked when a client comes knocking.

 - Maybe the project is bigger than what you can handle.